 The Group's main interest rate risk arises from floating rate borrowings drawn under bank debt facilities.
 When deemed appropriate, the Group manages floating interest rate risk by using floating-to-fixed interest rate swaps and interest rate swaptions.
 Interest rate swaps have the economic effect of converting borrowings from floating to fixed rates.
 Interest rate swaptions give the right, but not the obligation, to enter into an interest rate swap at a fixed rate at a future date.
 Under the Group Treasury policy, the mix between economically fixed and floating debt is reviewed on a regular basis.
-Interest rate swaps are accounted for as cash flow hedges and management may also designate interest rate swaptions as cash flow hedges.
+Interest rate swaptions as cash flow hedges.